What We Were Never Taught About Emotional Intelligence

 If you’re like most people, no one ever sat you down and said: “Here’s how to understand your emotions.
 Here’s what to do when you’re overwhelmed.
 Here’s how to respond instead of react.”

-Instead, you probably learned to simply push through whatever you were feeling.
-To get things done.
-To keep going even when your inner world felt like a tangle of feelings, confusion, or shut-down silence.
+Instead, you probably learned to push through whatever you were feeling.
+You may have felt the need to get things done.
+You kept going even when your inner world was a tangle of feelings, confusion, or silence.

-And now, maybe life has thrown you into new terrain... grief, illness, a major life change, or just the dawning realization that something’s not working anymore.
-You’re not lost… but you don’t quite know the way forward either.
+Now, life may have thrown you into new terrain.
+Whether it’s grief, illness, a major life change, or the realization that something isn’t working anymore, you may feel paused.
+You are not lost, but you don’t quite know the path forward either.

-This is where emotional intelligence (EQ) comes in.
-And this is what most of us were never taught.
+This is where emotional intelligence (EQ) comes into play.
+This is what many of us were never taught.

 Why Emotions Can Feel So Hard to Navigate